Kutupalong in Bangladesh is the world's largest refugee camp and home to over

 WHAT WE DO TO HELP

 Since 2010 we have been working to provide education and support to Rohingya refugee and slum dwelling children in Bangladesh.
-Working with our partner organisation, Mukti Cox’s Bazar, we now support 150 classrooms in the Kutupalong camp providing education for nearly 7000 children.
-75 colourful learning centres encourage creativity and self expression with digital lessons, plenty of play and basic health support in safe spaces with trusted adults.
+Working with our partner organisation, Mukti Cox’s Bazar, we now support 100 classrooms in the Kutupalong camp providing education for 5000 children.
+50 colourful learning centres encourage creativity and self expression with digital lessons, plenty of play and basic health support in safe spaces with trusted adults.

 Each learning centre has two classrooms, which are colourful spaces with vibrant ‘gardens’ growing outside.
 Rohingya children benefit from daily access to basic education, play, health inputs, nutritional support and creative opportunities.